 The first module (Climate Change Science and the Pacific Islands) provided important insights into the rapidly developing realm of climate science to enhance understanding of the scientific basis of the threats of the impacts of climate change.
 The second module (Disaster Risk Reduction and Ecosystem Services) focused on the causes and impacts of disasters for PICs and provided an overview of disasters, disaster preparedness, mitigation and rehabilitation.
 It also looked at the causes and effects of climate change on ecosystems and the inter-linkages between climate change and ecology, ecosystem-based adaptation and the importance of incorporating traditional and cultural approaches.
 The third module (Impact of Climate Change and Food Security) looked at building resilience in PICs through understanding risks to food security, reducing vulnerability through optimal choices of crops and enhancing adaptive capacity by better anticipating natural variability and climate change impacts.
 This particular module also focused on key lessons learned from the use of weather information for food security at the community level and the impacts of tropical cyclones on food security.
 The fourth module (Options for Pacific Islands to Mitigate GHG Emissions and Build Their Resilience) focused on how the Pacific can both reduce its own carbon emissions and build the resilience of PICs in the face of increasing climate change impacts for two key sectors: energy and transport.

 The fifth module (Field Visits: Community Vulnerability and Adaptation Assessment) provided participants the opportunity to undertake practical field work in a community of their choice using vulnerability and adaptation toolkits that had been developed by PaCE-SD staff and used in over 100 communities.
 A key incentive for this assessment was that assessments were showcased in the Pacific stand by PaCE-SD staff at the Conference of Parties (COP) 21; this was also known as the 2015 Paris Climate Conference which raised awareness of Climate Change in the Pacific considerably.
-During the re-run of the course in 2017.

-All the core modules were designed to have a similar structure to foster rich learning experiences and student success except for the fifth module, which was assessment-only.
+During the re-run of the course in 2017, all the core modules were designed to have a similar structure to foster rich learning experiences and student success except for the fifth module, which was assessment-only.
 These learning experiences included two-core learning resources in the form of lectures (video lecture, PowerPoint slide with narration, lecture script and audio file of video lecture), additional learning resources, collaboration in discussion forums and social media integration (Facebook and Twitter) and quizzes (multiple choice type) for the two-core learning resources.

 Strategies to Support MOOCs for Emerging Economies